Prairie Pointe Updates

 Yes, the water is safe to consume.
-Lake County tested for the Illinois EPA Primary Standards for “contaminants considered a risk to human health” on March 14 and April 4 and the results were fully satisfactory.
-Lake County has also started testing for iron levels, which is part of the Illinois EPA Secondary Standards for contaminates, which may cause aesthetic problems (color, smell and odor) on a weekly basis.
-The tests show that the drinking water is in compliance with Illinois EPA regulatory standards.
+Lake County tested for the Illinois EPA Primary Standards for “contaminants considered a risk to human health” in March, April, May and June and the results were fully satisfactory.
+Lake County has also started testing for iron levels, which is part of the Illinois EPA Secondary Standards for

 - Prairie Pointe Iron Fact Sheet (PDF)

 - Prairie Pointe Water Test Summary (PDF) - Summary of all test results to date

 We recognize residents are concerned and may choose to drink bottled water during this time.

 What happened?
 Some customers may be experiencing discolored (yellow) water through some of their faucets.
 The water is safe to drink and is in full compliance with EPA standards.
 Customers may find it occurs in faucets that aren’t run as much as others.